mojaloop/contrib-pos-demo/README.md

   -	POS Endpoint

 ### OTP Endpoint
 The OTP Endpoint will be responsible for the handling of OTP requests from the Payer source.
-Upon receipt of an OTP request, the endpoint will generate the OTP and respond through the same channel.
+Upon receipt of an OTP request, the endpoint will generate the OTP and respond with the OTP through to the originator.

 ### ATM Endpoint
 ATM Endpoint will be responsible for the handling and processing of transactions originating from ATM devices.
 The transactions in ISO/NDC/DDC formats will be converted to Open API and processed through the simulator.